reliv/rcm-api-lib/README.md

 Rcm Api Lib
 ====================

-API basic response library making use of Zend Expressive OR ZF2's regular MVC framework
+API basic response library making use of
+Middleware (like Zend Expressive) OR ZF2's MVC framework

 Makes it easy to quickly create a common API data format.